 However, many common sports injuries are caused by unpreventable causes from tackles, falls and jarring, all key elements and frequent events of the game.
 For many common sports injuries there is not much that can be done to prevent them from occurring which is why it’s so important that coaches, trainers and clubs are prepared to respond with First Aid when an injury occurs.

 The speed with which quality First Aid is provided to common sports injuries can have a major impact on the damage caused.
-By ensuring your club is First Aid ready you’re guaranteeing your team has the best shot possible of playing a winning season and bringing the title home in 2019!
+By ensuring your club is First Aid ready you’re guaranteeing your team has the best shot possible of playing a winning season and bringing the title home!